ivbrajkovic/js-chronicles/SOLID Principles/liskov-substitution/index.md

 <a id="conclusion"></a>

-## Conclusion: Carrying the Light of Substitution Forward 🚀
+## Carrying the Light of Substitution Forward 🚀

-As our magical journey through the Liskov Substitution Principle comes to an end, let’s step back and appreciate the new constellation we’ve traced in our sky.
+As our magical journey through the LSP comes to an end, let’s step back and appreciate the new constellation we’ve traced in our sky.
 With LSP guiding our designs, we transform fragile systems into harmonious, evolving universes—where every subclass is a trusted star, shining in alignment with its parent.

 The heart of LSP is a simple, profound truth: **When a subclass can stand in for its base class without causing confusion or chaos, our code becomes infinitely more resilient and joyful to work with.**